prasunanand/prasunanand.github.io/_posts/2017-07-04-gsoc17-arrayfire-ruby-bindings-part-2-af_array.markdown

 and Nvidia GTX 750Ti GPU.)

 The figure shows that ArrayFire takes the least computation time of all.
-For matrix multiplication,  ArrayFire is 2 e 4 times faster than NMatrix for Ruby whereas 2 e 3 times faster than NMatrix for JRuby.
+For elementwise arithmetic operations,  ArrayFire is 2 e 4 times faster than NMatrix for Ruby whereas 2 e 3 times faster than NMatrix for JRuby.

 The performance benchmarks for ArrayFire against NMatrix can be represented by the following figures.